h-hub/facebookApp/README.md

 # How to Run

-Go to the mentioned folders tun the commands.
+Go to the mentioned folders run the commands.
   - runner/build file
 ```sh
 $ npm install